- Approach to Compliance

 Approach to Compliance

 The Brother Group considers that compliance with laws and ethics is indispensable for upholding the foundation of its management with an emphasis on sustainability and avoiding various risks.
-To ensure compliance on a Group basis, we have set standards for employee behavior based on one of the Codes of Practice of the Brother Group Global Charter, Ethics and Morality; and the Brother Group Principles of Social Responsibility, which clearly define our corporate social responsibility and guide us in fulfilling it.
+To ensure thorough compliance throughout the Group, we have established conduct standards for executives and employees based on Ethics and Morality, one of the "Codes of Practice" of the Brother Group Global Charter, and the Brother Group Principles of Social Responsibility, which clearly define our corporate social responsibility and guide us to fulfill it.

 Compliance promotion structure